theapsgroup/basex-gradle-starter/README.md

     gradlew xqtest

+## Execute BaseX commands

+See the BaseX documentation on [commands](http://docs.basex.org/wiki/Commands).
+To execute BaseX commands from a file:

+    gradle command -Pc=commands.bxs

+To execute BaseX commands provided as a string on the command line:

+    gradle command -Pc="get chop"

 ## Running faster with "daemon"

 And by using the `--daemon` option you can also avoid a lot of the Java startup